Piashsarker/AndroidAppUpdateLibrary/README.md

 #### Step 1.
 Add the JitPack repository to your build file

-Add it in your root build.gradle at the end of repositories: </br>
+Add it in your project level root build.gradle at the end of repositories: </br>

 	allprojects {